NazJaberi/smart-home-automation/readme.md

 ## Getting the Code

-Copy the entire code provided and save it in a file named `smart_home.cpp`.
+Copy the entire code provided and save it in a file named `main.cpp`.
 Ensure that the file extension is `.cpp` to indicate that it's a C++ source file.

 ---